gilnam74/vex-sneppet/VEX-Quick-start.md

 #### Create a circle
 Here we come to a more fancy stuff!
 At this point, we will start using trigonometry to draw a circle.

-In the [line example](#create-a-line) we define the position of each point in 3D space using the Cartesian coordinate system by setting X, Y and Z values.
+In the [line example](#create-a-line) we define the position of each point in 3D space using the [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) by setting X, Y and Z values.
 This is the most intuitive and accustomed coordinate system, however not the only one.
-When it comes to a circle the Polar coordinate system may work better.
+When it comes to a circle the [Polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system) may work better.

-With the Polar coordinate system, you can define point position on the plane using angle and distance from the center.
-And the relationship between Polar and Cartesian system can be set within sine and cosine functions.
+With the Polar coordinate system, you can define point position on the plane using **angle** and **distance** from the center.
+If the distant would be a constant value then we can set point position on the perfect **circle** by specifying only the **angle for each point**!

+However, Houdini uses a Cartesian coordinate system to determine objects transformations (position, rotation and scale), so after we define point positions of the circle in Polar coordinates we would need to convert them to Cartesian.
+And the relationship between Polar and the Cartesian coordinate systems can be expressed through sine and cosine functions.
 See the corresponding chapter in [math basics](Math-basics) section.

 #### Sine